Fatima-Zahra7/Cryptography_Diffie-Hellman_ElGamal/README.md

 ## Project Features:
 - **Key Exchange and Encryption**: This project demonstrates both the Diffie-Hellman key exchange and ElGamal encryption systems, offering a comprehensive approach to understanding how these algorithms work together.
-- **Key Size Selection**: You can choose the key size (128, 256, 512, or 1024 bits) to determine the strength of the cryptographic operations.
+- **Key Size Selection**: You can choose the key size (from 16 to 1024 bits) to determine the strength of the cryptographic operations.
 - **Real-time Computation**: The project calculates the prime numbers, public keys, and shared secrets in real-time, making the learning process interactive.

 ## Conclusion: